 The objective of our fire department is to help insurance sectors and law enforcement agencies with the truth.
 This allows our client to analyze the situation and establish whether or not the claim is fraudulent.
 Also, it helps law enforcement agencies in their ruling.

-ESTABLISHING THE ORIGIN OF FIRE – It is important to identify the spot from which the fire initiated and it can be achieved by assessing the area of heaviest damage and less damage.
-Usually, the heaviest fire damage arises at or near the point of origin of fire.
+ESTABLISHING THE ORIGIN OF FIRE – It is important to identify the spot from which the fire was initiated and it can be achieved by assessing the area of heaviest damage and less damage.
+Usually, the heaviest fire damage arises at or near the point of origin of the fire.
 Analysis of fire patterns, evaluation of charred and burned portions, examination of glass fractures, estimation of the condition of vehicles or appliances at the premises are some of the parameters that help establish the origin of the fire.
 There may be more than one point of origin of fire available and this is, at times, an indication of the intentional setting of fire i.e. arson.

 CHEMICAL EXAMINATION OF DEBRIS COLLECTED FROM THE SCENE OF FIRE – Once collected debris is subjected to authentication, their chemical examination is the next phase required for successful case resolution.
 However, this is entirely up to the query raised by our client, whether to chemically examine the debris collected or not.
-The possibility of a potential or unintentional fire is ascertained by obtaining results from chemical examination conducted on the debris collected.
+The possibility of a potential or unintentional fire is ascertained by obtaining results from the chemical examination conducted on the debris collected.

 STEREO ZOOM MICROSCOPE – It helps in observing a magnified view of the electrical wires collected from the scene of incidence.
 Each collected wire sample is initially cleaned to allow for microscopic analysis and photographed.